matooo3/V-M-Fuel/README.md

 # V-M-Fuel
-V&amp;M Fuel s a streamlined app designed to help you create personalized meal plans and generate detailed shopping lists with ease.
+V&amp;M Nutrition is a streamlined app designed to help you create personalized meal plans and generate detailed shopping lists with ease.
-Deine Mom.
-PR-Template